fission/fission-workflows/cmd/wfcli/README.md

 wfcli workflow get # List all workflows in the workflow engine.

-wfcli workflow get <id> # Get the definition of a specifc workflow
+wfcli workflow get <id> # Get the definition of a specific workflow

 wfcli invocation get # List all invocations so-far (both in-progress and finished)